frannoriega/basquade/README.md

 1. Leer los archivos de un storage (Quiás un drive)
 2. Buscar por titulos, keywords.
 3. Listar y filtrar (buscar ejemplos de bibliotecas online)

+## Ideas falopas

+1. A tiktok like experience by summarizing a document in a tweet like length and scroll trough the files with facts or intresting things about the files.